RA-Rob/rift/tools/README.md

    }
    ```

-2. Update `chasm` to include your command:
+2. Update `rift` to include your command:
    ```bash
    source "$SCRIPT_DIR/commands/your_command.sh"